Super Staples: Why You Should Pay More For Your Wardrobe Basics

-It wasn’t that long ago that even the most dedicated clothes were bought, say, plain white T-shirts in packs of three.
+It wasn’t that long ago that even the most dedicated clothes were bought, say, plain tee shirts in packs of three.

-When they lose their shape or colour, it’s “no matter”; just buy more packs.
+When they lose their shape or colour, it’s “no matter”; just buy more packs of your classic menswear.

 a whopping 87% of all disposed textiles end up incinerated or in landfill,

 and it’s only fast fashion, high-street pricing that allows a garment to even be seen as disposable.

 26 Billion Dollars a Year – that’s how much Indians spend on men’s garments to wear once before being discarded.

 But there’s more to this than green thinking.
 Enter now the likes of Anurag Saboo and Gaurav Pushkar.
 They’re the co-founders of DaMENSCH – a premium men’s clothing essentials brand with focus on sustainability, and torching the light of slow fashion in the industry.

 Look out the Mens Clothing Styles that Every Man Should Own!!

 “I just couldn’t find a great innerwear anywhere, which fulfilled my criteria of comfort and sustainability at the same time, and I really tried,” Gaurav says.
 “It seemed that brands typically thought innerwear doesn’t require much focus as a category.
 And they’ve suffered too from a race to the bottom.
 So the market for quality basics has been ignored.
 Even the word ‘basics’ stops people spending where it matters.”